 Janelle Jenstad has been teaching in the Department of English at the University of Victoria since 2003.
 She took an Honours English degree at UVic (with a minor in French and a lot of Chemistry courses), and an MA and PhD in Renaissance Drama at Queen’s University.
 Before returning to UVic, she taught at the Stratford Festival and the University of Windsor.
 She specializes in working with student research teams to create open-access websites such as The Map of Early Modern London, Digital Renaissance Editions, and Linked Early Modern Drama Online.
 She is also the mother of two school-aged boys, a certified MBTI practitioner, a keen gardener, a keeper of a small chicken flock, an inhabitant in the Garry Oak ecosystem, a motorcycle rider, and a singer.

 David Wrate is the Director of Digital Policy for the Ministry of Citizens’ Services, Province of British Columbia.
 His varied career has taken him from telecommunications to utilities infrastructure.
 He spearheaded the open data movement in BC and has extensive experience in public engagement and digital privacy and security.
 He has a Masters in Business Administration from Royal Roads University.
-A lifelong learner, he is a semi-professional photographer, an amateur machinist, an avid motorcyclist, and an aspiring bass player.
+A lifelong learner, he is a semi-professional photographer, amateur machinist, avid motorcyclist, keen cyclist, and aspiring bass player.

 Carolyn Hissen has always been most at home outside of the home.
 She paid her way through university being a tree planter, working her way up to the role of foreman.
 Having graduated from the University of Calgary with a degree in archaeology, she worked for several years in the field, first as a volunteer coordinator at Fort Calgary and then working for a Calgary based consulting firm, assisting in archaeological impact assessment throughout western Canada.
-It was not a lifestyle compatible with raising a small family, so Carolyn opted to be a stay-at-home mom to her daughter and two sons.
+It was not a lifestyle compatible with raising a young family, so Carolyn opted to be a stay-at-home mom to her daughter and two sons.
 During this time, she has volunteered at her children’s schools but most significantly as the volunteer library coordinator at her youngest son’s school.
-She also discovered beekeeping at this time and currently is the second vice president of the Capital Region Beekeepers Association and teaches and mentors new beekeepers.
+She also discovered beekeeping at this time and currently is the second vice president of the Capital Region Beekeepers Association.
+She teaches and mentors new beekeepers, and maintains hives all over southern Vancouver Island, including the hives at Government House.
+Read more about her volunteer work here: https://ltgov.bc.ca/blog/democracy/you-might-bee-perfect-for-volunteering-carolyn-hissen-volunteer-beekeeper-at-government-house/.